twishackaul/Iris-Classification/README.md

 * The sepals and petals
 #### Based on the combination of these four features,  a linear discriminant model was developed to distinguish the species from each other.

+## How to use model:
+- Importing libraries: Import necessary libraries such as:-
+  * Numpy
+  * Pandas
+  * Matplotlib
+  * Seaborn
+  * Tensorflow
+  * Keras
+  * Warnings
+  * Models, datasets, layers

+- Loading Data: Then load the data using the already present cifar10 dataset in tensorflow.
+Use the syntax => datasets.cifar100.load_data()

+- Training the model: You can train the model using Convolutional Neural Network.
+Add the required loss and activation functions, performance metrics along with the optimizers and you can also apply any regularization technique such as Drop regularization if required.

+- Testing model: Test the model using unseen data and calculate the testing accuracy.

+- Validating model: Validate or evaluate you model using a Confusion Matrix or Heatmap and calculate the accuracy, precision, recall, F1-Score, etc, according to your necessity.

+**Since the dataset is extremely large, using a triditional neural network would not be fulfilling the correct classification criteria, rathar, using a CNN with many layers can be considered more apt in such a case to get correct predictions.**